 Seasonal Ranch employment compensation includes:

-- A monthly salary for your 5-day, 40 hour workweek
+- An hourly wage for your 5-day, 40 hour workweek

 - 1.5 time pay for overtime